-- Applicants/homeowners who were in the United States military and deployed outside of Puerto Rico at the time of the hurricane/s, or are currently deployed, may qualify for the Program. - Applicants/homeowners who were temporarily in a nursing home, assisted living, or other medical facility at the time of the hurricane/s, or are currently in such a facility, may qualify for the Program. - Applicants/homeowners who were incarcerated and residing at a law enforcement facility at the time of the hurricane/s, or are currently in such a facility, may qualify for the Program. - If the homeowner/occupant at the time of the hurricane later dies, heirs may qualify as Applicants for the Program if they submit evidence to prove that the deceased homeowner and the applicant/heir were using the home as their primary residence at the time of the hurricane.
+- Applicants/homeowners who are in the United States military and currently deployed outside of Puerto Rico may qualify for the Program. were in the United States military and deployed outside of Puerto Rico at the time of the hurricane(s), or are currently deployed, may qualify for the Program. - Applicants/homeowners who are currently in a nursing home, assisted living, or other medical facility may qualify for the Program. were temporarily in a nursing home, assisted living, or other medical facility at the time of the hurricane(s), or are currently in such a facility, may qualify for the Program. - Applicants/homeowners who are currently incarcerated and residing at a law enforcement facility may qualify for the Program. were incarcerated and residing at a law enforcement facility at the time of the hurricane(s), or are currently in such a facility, may qualify for the Program. - If the homeowner/occupant dies, heirs may qualify for the Program if they submit evidence which demonstrate the property is their primary residence. at the time of the hurricane later dies, heirs may qualify as applicants for the Program if they submit evidence to prove that the deceased homeowner and the applicant/heir were using the home as their primary residence at the time of the hurricane.